 Where to eat in Miraflores

 On many travel blogs and forums, the Peruvian sandwich chain La Lucha is highly praised.
 Of course, we had to try the food here once when we were in Miraflores.
 In total, two of the restaurants are located in Miraflores.
-One is located at Kennedy Park, while the other branch can be found at the Larcomar shopping center on the Malecón.
+One is located at Kennedy Park, while you can find the other branch at the Larcomar shopping center on the Malecón.

 Personally, I must admit that the food here did not convince us 100 %.
 It was definitely good, but not too exceptional to our taste.